paul-wolf/djaq/README.md

 Compared to other frameworks like GraphQL and DRF, you can't easily implement complex business rules on the server.
 This might be a deal breaker for your application.
-In that case, you should look at one of those solutions or Plain Old Django Views.
+In particular, if you want to restrict access from untrusted clients to prevent them accessing some rows of your DB, this is more work than just installing Djaq.
+In that case, you might look at one of those other solutions or Plain Old Django Views.

 Djaq only supports Postgresql at this time.